Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 ## Collecting datapoints

 Now that we have a basic LiveView setup, we can start working on collecting datapoints to let our model learn against.
-Let's begin by renering a SVG plane on screen.
+Let's begin by rendering a SVG plane on screen.

 Open our live template (`regression_live.html.leex`) and write the following code: